-- Most competitors are currently trying to improve their carbon footprint Customers: - Customers are becoming more environmentally-conscious and are looking for "fair trade" clothing and environmentally-friendly production processes - Less customers are buying offline (Retail & Department Store) as more customers are buying products online - Online, customers buy more products than offline (e.g., order same product in different sizes), which leads to exponentially higher return rates in online sales Products: - Fashionista offers all kind of clothing products, all from their own brand Company: - In the past years, Fashionista has selected their suppliers based on their low price rather than their environmental contributions - Design, fabric selection and production are outsourced, while Marketing and Sales is done in-house - The main KPI to measure a higher sustainability is the company's carbon Footprint
+Most competitors are currently trying to improve their carbon footprint

+- Customers are becoming more environmentally-conscious and are looking for "fair trade" clothing and environmentally-friendly production processes - Less customers are buying offline (Retail & Department Store) as more customers are buying products online - Online, customers buy more products than offline (e.g., order same product in different sizes), which leads to exponentially higher return rates in online sales

+• Fashionista offers all kind of clothing products, all from their own brand

+- In the past years, Fashionista has selected their suppliers based on their low price rather than their environmental contributions - Design, fabric selection and production are outsourced, while Marketing and Sales is done in-house - The main KPI to measure a higher sustainability is the company's carbon footprint

-- Fashionista & Company should move to a greener supply chain by optimizing contracts with current suppliers or finding new, greener suppliers - This change leads to ~2.21m t CO2 savings - However, financial profitability and supplier default has to be taken into account
+- Fashionista & Company should move to a greener supply chain by optimizing contracts with current suppliers or finding new, greener suppliers. - This change leads to ~2.21m t CO2 savings - However, financial profitability and supplier default must be considered.